 As I played, I was incredibly aware of the fragility of Hisao’s budding relationship, and the myriad of ways it could (and would) go horribly wrong if I wasn’t careful.
 I flinched at every conflict, painfully aware that I was one or two choices away from a “bad ending” at any moment.
 I sometimes found it hard to relax, even when things were going well, because I knew it wouldn’t last.

 And Lilly really was the best part of Hisao’s life.
 Playing it through a second time, I noted the instances in which Lilly took Hisao under her wing, and saw him as someone who needed care and support.
-And I also noticed the many times in which Hisao took care of her and Hanako.
+And I also noticed the many times in which Hisao took care of both her and Hanako.
 I came to realise that being around and offering help when needed was very different from taking the initiative and going out of his way to be there for Lilly.
-(The only example that springs to mind is when he bought her the music box, and in a way it’s what saved their relationship.)
+The only example that springs to mind is when he bought her the music box, and in a way it’s what saved their relationship.
 Hisao realised this, almost too late on the night Lilly was leaving.
 And so perhaps for the first time, Hisao didn’t just sit back and let Lilly continue with her plans.
-He made a resolution: that he couldn’t let her go without at least trying to keep her.
+He made a resolution: that he couldn’t let her go without at least trying to stop her.

 - Hisao saw that there was a part of her that didn’t want to go.
 She wanted to be with Hisao, but she was so used to putting others first that she couldn’t bring herself to ask for what would have made her truly happy.
 By putting his foot down Hisao wasn’t forcing her to change her mind; he was offering her the future she wouldn’t allow herself to consider.